 - Chocolate chips

-I used cook pudding mix (the kind you need to cook on the stove) for this recipe, but you can use either type of pudding mix.
+I used cook style pudding mix (the kind you need to cook on the stove) for this recipe, but you can use either type of pudding mix.
 Be sure to use the dry pudding mix.

 You can use frozen raspberries, but they have more juice and are mushier than using fresh raspberries.
 This may affect the moisture level of the cake.
 Frozen raspberries also tend to be more tart in flavor.